inesalves44/GymProject/README.md

 So to mitigate the problems the gym is facing we created the following solutions:

-1) Four Dataverse tables: One for Students, one for StudentsLogIn, one For Trainers, one for Classes and one Fact Table.
-To learn more about Dataverse refer [here](https://github.com/inesalves44/GymProject/blob/main/Dataverse/README_DATAVERSE.md)
+1) Dataverse Tables: We have established four key Dataverse tables, each serving a specific purpose: one for Students, one for Student Logins, one for Trainers, one for Classes, and a Fact Table.
+You can find detailed information about Dataverse [here](https://github.com/inesalves44/GymProject/blob/main/Dataverse/README_DATAVERSE.md)
-2) A power apps canvas app that lets the user log in and choose a class!
-It also let's the student classify the class.
-More information on power apps [here]()
-3)
+2) Power Apps Canvas App: Our Power Apps Canvas App enables users to log in and select their desired classes.
+Additionally, it allows students to provide class feedback.
+You can explore the features and benefits of our Power Apps solution here]()
+3) Power Automate Flows: We've designed two Power Automate flows for email notifications, enhancing communication and efficiency.
+Furthermore, three additional flows have been created to enhance backend operations.
+To learn more about Power Automate and its role in our solutions, please visit [here]()
+4) Power BI Dashboard and Report: To facilitate data-driven decision-making for our management team, we've developed a comprehensive Power BI Dashboard and Report.
+For an in-depth understanding of Power BI's contribution to our efforts, click [here]()